hainayanda/Pharos/README.md

     }

     func discardManually() {
-        dereferencer.discardAll()
+        retainer.discardAll()
     }

-    func discardByCreateNewDereferencer() {
+    func discardByCreateNewRetainer() {
-        dereferencer = .init()
+        retainer = .init()
     }

 }
 ```

-There are many ways to discard the relay managed by `Dereferencer`:
+There are many ways to discard the relay managed by `Retainer`:
-- call `discardAll()` from relay's dereferencer
+- call `discardAll()` from relay's retainer
-- replace dereferencer by new one, which will trigger `ARC` to remove dereferencer from memory thus will discard all of its managed relays by default.
+- replace retainer by new one, which will trigger `ARC` to remove retainer from memory thus will discard all of its managed relays by default.
-- doing nothing, which if the object that have dereferencer is discarded by `ARC`, it will automatically discard the `Dereferencer` thus will discard all of its managed relays by default.
+- doing nothing, which if the object that have retainer is discarded by `ARC`, it will automatically discard the `Retainer` thus will discard all of its managed relays by default.

 ## Custom getter and setter